abhiTronix/vidgear/docs/gears/streamgear/rtfm/usage.md

     * You only need either of `-video_bitrate` or `-framerate` for defining a valid stream.
 Since with `-framerate` value defined, video-bitrate is calculated automatically.
     * If you define both `-video_bitrate` and `-framerate` values at the same time, StreamGear will discard the `-framerate` value automatically.

-!!! fail "Always use `-stream` attribute to define additional streams safely, any duplicate or incorrect definition can break things!"
+!!! failure "Always use `-stream` attribute to define additional streams safely, any duplicate or incorrect definition can break things!"

 === "DASH"